 Registered in Scotland as an Investment Company Number 881

 The Company's investment objective is to achieve growth of income and capital from a portfolio invested mainly in companies listed or quoted in the United Kingdom.

 In this webcast, Ben Ritchie gives an update on a wide range of subjects including the Trust’s performance, dividend history and top twenty holdings, as well as an explanation of how to generate yield from high quality equities and an outlook for the Trust.

-Despite the current wave of optimism and widespread bullishness on the prospects for stock markets in 2013 we remain cautious.
-A large part of the global economy is struggling to grow amidst deep fiscal adjustments and the support offered by monetary policy is perhaps nearing its limits.
-We take comfort that within the portfolio valuations do not look too demanding, operational performance has been broadly robust and balance sheets are generally in good shape.
-All of which lead us to believe that the outlook for the distribution of dividend payments from our investee companies looks reasonably sound.
+We retain a cautious tone to our outlook despite strong equity market performance year-to-date.
+A large part of the developed world is struggling to grow amidst deep fiscal adjustments and emerging markets appear to have entered a period of less assured growth.
+Profit warnings have become more common of late as companies have struggled to cope with currency volatility and guidance in some cases has been harder to achieve.
+We take comfort that within the portfolio valuations do not look too demanding particularly on a relative basis, operational performance has been broadly robust against a tough backdrop, and balance sheets are generally in good shape.
+This leads us to believe that the outlook for the distribution of dividend payments from our investee companies looks reasonably sound.